Word Embeddings

 What you can do with it

-- Surface near-synonyms and related terms you’d otherwise miss in keyword searches
+- Surface near-synonyms and related terms missed by keyword searches

 - Cluster documents by semantic similarity, even when they share no keywords

-- Build a retrieval system for a large corpus (semantic search instead of exact-match)
+- Build semantic search for a large corpus

-- Feed sentence- or document-level embeddings into a sentiment or classification model
+- Feed sentence- or document-level embeddings into a classifier

 Related methods

-- Preprocessing — sets the vocabulary the embedding sees.
+- Preprocessing sets the vocabulary used to train or query the embedding.